clj-pdf/clj-pdf/README.md

  :doc-header ["inspired by" "William Shakespeare"] :header "Page header text appears on each page" :letterhead ["A simple Letter head"] ;Sequence of any elements.
-If set, the first page shows letterhead instead of header :footer "Page footer text appears on each page (includes page number)" :footer-separator "text which will be displayed between current page number and total pages, defaults to /" :pages true ;specifies if total pages should be printed in the footer of each page }
+If set, the first page shows letterhead instead of header :footer {:text "Page footer text appears on each page (includes page number)"
+          :align :left ;optional footer alignment of :left|:right|:center defaults to :right :footer-separator "text which will be displayed between current page number and total pages, defaults to /" :start-page 2 ;optional parameter to indicate on what page the footer starts, has no effect when :pages is set to false
+         }

+ :pages true ;specifies if total pages should be printed in the footer of each page }
 ```